stormlovetao/xQTLimp/README.md

     wget $prefix$chr$suffix  $prefix$chr$suffix.tbi ;
 done
 ```
 The genotype reference VCF files should be separated by chromosomes, and named in the format of 'chr.*N*.XXX.vcf.gz' within a folder. *N* represents for chromosome number, for example 1~26 (X->23, Y->24, XY (Pseudo-autosomal region of X) ->25, MT (Mitochondrial) ->26); XXX represents for any user defined string.
-Other domain should be freezed in required format.  </br>
+Other domain should be freezed in required format.
+See *Tricks* if you do not want to change your file name. </br>
 </br>

 *Notes:* To get better performance and accuracy, we recommend the users to preprocess the genotype reference VCF files.
 For example, keeping only samples of EUR population if the input xQTL statistics are from subjects of European ancestry, or/and filtering rare and non-biallelic variants since most of the current xQTL studies still focus on common variants due to limited sample size.
 The example source codes with *[VCFtools](https://github.com/vcftools/vcftools)* are as follows: